Marinus Link Project Updates

 2024

-Marinus Link took more practical steps.
-The project officially became owned by the Australian, Tasmanian, and Victorian governments.
-They opened public feedback on environmental approvals and confirmed top-quality technology will power the project.
-National energy plans showed Marinus Link is essential for Australia’s clean energy future.
-After public consultation finished, the project locked in a finish date of 2030 and started sorting out land access agreements.
-Leadership changes were made, and by the end of the year, the costs of building the project were being checked by independent regulators.
+The Marinus Link project officially came under the joint ownership of the Australian, Tasmanian, and Victorian governments.
+Public consultation opened on environmental approvals, confirming the use of advanced technology to power the link.
+National energy strategies identified Marinus as vital for Australia’s clean energy future.
+After consultation closed, the project set a completion date of 2030 and began finalizing land access agreements.
+Leadership changes were made, and independent regulators commenced cost reviews by year’s end.

 2023